 How are applications reviewed?

 CPI applications are reviewed by a technical evaluation committee with knowledge of coastal resource management.
 All applications are evaluated using the criteria listed below.
-The highest rated projects will be considered for funding, subject to the availability of funds from NOAA.
-All information required in the application is identified in the CPI application form.
+The highest-rated projects will be considered for funding, subject to the availability of funds from NOAA.

 What are the selection criteria?